Courts in Turkey have sentenced the six alleged ‘gulenists’ deported from Kosovo to 56 years, seven months, and two weeks in prison, RFE reported.

 Four teachers of the “Mehmet Akif” high school in Kosovo and a physician were sentenced to approximately 8 years, while the head of the “Gulistan” NGO administering the school, Mustafa Erdem was sentenced to 15 years in prison.

-They were arrested and immediately deported from Kosovo to Turkey on 29 March 2018, in a secret operation arranged between the Kosovo and Serbia secret services.
+They were arrested and immediately deported from Kosovo to Turkey on 29 March 2018, in a secret operation arranged between the Kosovo and Turkish secret services.
 All Turkish citizens had legal residence permits in Kosovo.

 Prime Minister Ramush Haradinaj said he was not informed of the operation, and fired the minister of interior and the head of the secret service.